rage/programming-23/data/part-3/3-more-loops.md

 <in-browser-programming-exercise name="First letters of words" tmcname="part03-24_first_letters_of_words">

 Please write a program which asks the user to type in a sentence.
-The program then prints out the first letter of each word in the sentence, each on a separate line.
+The program then prints out the first letter of each word in the sentence, each letter on a separate line.

 An example of expected behaviour: